shatha12/Linear-Regression/README.md

 # Predicting Laptop Prices Using Linear Regression

 Pencils, paper and crayons?
-No, this year’s most important back-to-school supply is a computer/Laptop

-How much you need to spend to get a computer with a good battery and a webcam that can keep on trucking for three or four years?
+No, this year’s most important back-to-school supply is a computer/Laptop How much you need to spend to get a computer with a good battery and a webcam that can keep on trucking for three or four years?

-In this project I’m going to do web scraping to the noon.com KSA website then linear regression to predict the laptop prices.
+In this project I’m going to do web scraping from the noon.com KSA website then linear regression to predict the laptop prices.

 ## Question/need:
+How much does a laptop cost ?

-The purpose of this project is to help
+The purpose of this project is to help predict laptop prices

 ## Data Description:
-This data will be scraped from noon store in KSA and it will contain the important features for The laptop
+This data will be scraped from noon store in KSA and it will contain the important features for The laptop Like : laptop Name , core , Inch , RAM , Color ,Brand ,Price

 ## Tools